 The Company pursued the required rigorous measures to implement such a standard as it wanted to implement, maintain and improve its environmental management system to assure itself that it conforms with its stated environmental policy, and demonstrates full compliance with ISO 14001:2004.
 Malta Freeport Terminals was awarded the ISO 14001:2004 Environmental Management System Certificate by Intertek in March 2014 and in May 2016 the Company was once again awarded the ISO 14001:2004 certificate by DNV-GL.
 This certification attests that Malta Freeport Terminals’ environmental management system conforms to the internationally recognised standard and that the Company is working to deliver its services to its clients and stakeholders with the least possible impact on the environment.
 Maintaining this accreditation demands discipline and consideration at every level of the Freeport’s business.

-Malta Freeport Terminals was awarded ISO 45001 and ISO 14001 – the highest standards to operate an integrated Health & Safety and Environmental Management Systems that conform with and are certified to international standards in 2019.
+Malta Freeport Terminals was awarded ISO 9001, ISO 45001 and ISO 14001 – the highest standards to operate an integrated Quality, Health & Safety and Environmental Management Systems that conform with and are certified to international standards.

 These systems show Malta Freeport’s ongoing commitment to following the highest standards in this area.
 ISO 45001 and ISO 14001, which replaced OHSAS 18001 and follow a migration process that started in July 2019, make it easier to implement and integrate into a management system, giving increased value for users.